 SO & SUCH | Add Emphasis in English!

-The words ‘so’ and ‘such’ can be used in a few different ways in English, but this lesson will focus on how these words can add emphasis to your sentences (to make the meaning of your sentences stronger).
+The words ‘so’ and ‘such’ can be used in a few different ways in English, but this lesson will show you how these words can add emphasis (to make the meaning of your sentences stronger).

 It is so windy today!

 Hello!
 Welcome to another lesson here at mmmEnglish.
 I’m Emma, your English confidence coach and today I’m going to be talking about two small but very important and very common English words: so and such